Judge rules Republican Tenney won last open US House race

 Brindisi had argued that once the election gets certified and Tenney is sworn in, only Congress has the power to remove her, not the courts.

+“With the margin so thin, the ever changing tally, and the countless errors that have occurred arriving at today’s final number we can’t afford to wonder here,” Brindisi said Friday.
+“We have to get it right.
+Because this is not a raffle, this is a congressional election.”

+But the judge said Friday only the U.S. House can order a new election or recount at this point.
+A new law requiring hand recounts in tight races only takes effect for 2021 races, according to DelConte.

-The judge said Friday the U.S. House can unseat a member who is “not truly the lawful winner of an election.”
+DelConte said Brindisi can still challenge the election in the House and potentially unseat Tenney.
+The U.S. House can unseat a member who is “not truly the lawful winner of an election,” the judge wrote.

 “Indeed, the House now has, as it had since the start of this proceeding, the sole authority to seat or refuse to seat Tenney or Brindisi, or to seat one of them conditionally during the course of this litigation, including any appeals,” he wrote.